Coping with COVID-19: How Are You Doing?

 I am a publicist specializing in LGBTQ projects.
 If you’re like me, you’re sick of your newsfeed, but very curious about how your peers are coping with the COVID-19 virus.
 Staying home?
 How’s work?
 Frightened?
 What brings comfort?
 I took an informal poll of media people, clients, and friends, asking them to answer on personal, honest, level.

-Below are answers from a variety of people, including writers, editors, actors, artists, musicians and authors.
+Below are answers from late March/early April from a variety of people, including writers, editors, actors, artists, musicians and authors.
 Each is accompanied by their latest Instagram post.
 Feel free to share, quote, copy, comment as you wish.

 Scooter LaForge, Artist, NYC, @scooterlaforge, March 25, 2020